 Good visualisations are more than just fancy graphics.
 They are a lot about storytelling, shedding light on important issues, and at the same time inspiring us to raise new questions.

 Building such visualisations can be a very time-consuming effort, mostly requiring hand-crafted creative input.
 Consequently, we’re looking for ways to generate such visualisations without being experts in visual design, which in turn could make data even more accessible.
+We've written another blog post about the technical implementation.

 When the Bertelsmann Foundation, a well-known German non-profit organization and think tank, investigated the relation between the European states during the time of crisis, they found an inspirational visualisation in the New York Times, called “Europe’s web of dept”.